-When multiple outputs are enabled, the actual pin control goes to the peripheral with the highest priority.
+When multiple outputs are enabled, the actual pin control goes to the peripheral with the lowest number in the following lists.

 Analog input and some digital input functions are not included in the list below.
 These input functions can remain active when the pin is configured as an output.
 Certain digital input functions override other port functions and are included in the priority list.